 In April 2019, the Croatian Ministry of Health allocated a total of HRK 45 million of grants from the European Regional Development Fund for the purchase of six high-speed vessels to be equipped for the care and transportation of emergency patients accompanied by the EMS team and for contracting their berths at their home ports in the Adriatic, as well as for twelve biochemical blood analysers for urgent diagnosis on the islands.
 Automatic biochemical blood analysers will be distributed to 12 substation of the emergency medicine institute of the Dubrovnik-Neretva, Primorje-Gorski Kotar, Split-Dalmatia and Zadar County (Blato, Korčula, Lastovo, Mljet, Cres, Mali Lošinj, Rab, Jelsa, Vis and Preko).
 The procurement process is ongoing.

 In the absence of a specialised Helicopter Emergency Medical Service (HEMS), for greater availability of emergency medical care to patients on islands and patients in other distant and poorly connected areas, there is a long-term Cooperation Agreement on the implementation of emergency air transport in the Republic of Croatia between the Ministry of Health and the Ministry of Defence.
 This agreement ensures helicopter airlift with medical teams for the care and transportation of patients whose lives are threatened or sick patients year-round, with bases in Divulje and on the island of Krk.
 Also, through co-operation of the Ministry of Health, the Ministry of the Interior and the Dubrovnik-Neretva County during the tourist season an HEMS is also organized, based in Dubrovnik.
 This ensures greater availability of adequate emergency medical care for residents and visitors of island, rural and poorly populated areas of the Dubrovnik-Neretva County.
-A Ministry of Interior helicopter is used for flights, while the medical team is ensured by the Ministry of Health to workers of the county institutes of emergency medicine.
+A Ministry of Interior helicopter is used for flights, while the medical team is ensured by the Ministry of Health.

 The main role of HEMS is to take care of severely injured or critically ill persons in the shortest time possible through primary flights, i.e. flights flying directly to the scene immediately upon receipt of the call and where the medical team from the helicopter alone or together with the ground team carries out the complete intervention.
 It is also the only way to reduce the time until starting to take care of an emergency patient on site and at the hospital.
 The Republic of Croatia has recognized at the highest levels the importance of establishing HEMS and a working group of the Ministry of Health, which includes representatives from several ministries, is working intensively to define the most efficient and financially sustainable model of HEMS as soon as possible for the long-term benefit of our citizens and tourists.